-Wix’s response times range between 350-850ms, which lands their average within my range(just about – e commerce sites might see slow down with enlarged product catalogues.
+When tested Wix response times range between 350-850ms, which lands their average within my range(just about – e Commerce sites might see slow down with enlarged product catalogues.

 It’s not phenomenal by any means, but for simple site building for low-medium traffic it’s fine, especially at Wix pricing.